 One of my favorite books on this subject is Trash-to-Treasure Papermaking: Make Your Own Recycled Paper from Newspapers & Magazines, Can & Bottle Labels, Disgarded Gift Wrap, Old Phone Books, Junk Mail, Comic Books, and More because it uses a variety of recycled materials.

-Like I said, mine turns out thick, but it's nice for extra special gift tags.
+Like I said, my homemade paper turns out thick, but it's nice for extra special gift tags.

 It would be really neat if I could make some thin enough for Origami, but I haven't accomplished that yet.